 WHAT IF THE OFFICER DID NOT READ MY RIGHTS TO ME?

 While your rights being read to you when it is required does not mean that your charges will be dismissed and the case will be thrown out.
 It simply means that any statements you may have made would be suppressed, along with any evidence that was gathered because of those statements.
 If this were to happen during an arrest for DWI, you would need to speak with an attorney to determine if there are actual grounds for moving to dismiss your case.

 If you give the keys to a known driver who is impaired, this is considered aiding and abetting.
 If you are convicted of this offense it carries a level 5 DWI, which is the least severe type of DWI, but still comes with fines, court costs and the possibility of jail time.

 DO YOU NEED AN ATTORNEY FOR A DWI?

-A DWI charge is like any other legal matter and retaining an attorney is completely up to you.
+A DWI charge is like any other legal matter and retaining a criminal defense traffic attorney is completely up to you.
 However, keep in mind, a criminal attorney is a specialized licensed individual who knows the law.
 Driving while intoxicated is a very serious offense in North Carolina and comes with heavy fines, court costs, community service and the possibility of jail time.
-An attorney can help ensure your rights were protected at the time of the arrest and that all protocols were followed.
+A traffic defense attorney can help ensure your rights were protected at the time of the arrest and that all protocols were followed.
 They are also able to instruct you on what to do prior to your court hearing in order to get the best possible plea bargain.
 While one may think it can be expensive to hire an attorney, it may be in your best interest.

 If you’ve received a DWI and wish to set up a consultation with our firm, click here.